Walking Control Based on Step Timing Adaptation: Introduction

-\IEEEPARstart{D}{ue} to the unilateral nature of feet-ground interaction, legged robots are prone to falling down during their maneuvers.
-The most important factor in designing walking controllers is therefore to minimize the possibility of falling down even in face of strong perturbations.
-To achieve stable walking, a controller can act on three different gait aspects: it can decide where to put the feet (step adjustment), when to make a step (step timing adaptation), and how to move the robot's body to manipulate the ground reaction forces (center of pressure (CoP) modulation).
-Each of these aspects is subject to physical constraints and it is therefore important to optimally modulate each of these variables.
-State of the art walking pattern generators have mostly focused on the optimal modulation of the CoP (e.g. zero-moment point (ZMP) walking strategies), sometimes in conjunction with foot-step placement or timing adaption.
-While such strategies afford great flexibility in walking pattern generation, they implicitly assumes high control authority on the end-effectors' CoP.
+\IEEEPARstart{D}{ue} to the unilateral nature of feet-ground interaction, legged robots can easily fall down.
+The most important aspect of walking control is therefore preventing falls even in face of strong perturbations.
+In this regard, a controller can act on three different aspects of the gait: 1) where to step, 2) when to step, and 3) how to manipulate ground reaction forces.
+State of the art walking pattern generators mostly focus on the third aspect, i.e, the optimal modulation of the center of pressure (CoP), sometimes in conjunction with step placement or timing adaption.
+While such strategies afford great flexibility in walking pattern generation, they implicitly assume high control authority on the end-effectors' CoP.
+Furthermore, since adapting step timing often gives rise to non-convex optimization problems, most available walking pattern generators keep footstep timing fixed.

-In this paper, we study the problem of optimal step location and timing without explicit control of the feet CoP or the robot center of mass (CoM).
-This case is relevant for biped robots with no or limited control authority on their CoP: robots with passive ankles, small feet or point feet.
-It is also of interest for other robots, in order to relax the control constraints on the CoP associated to more traditional preview control algorithms.
+In this paper, we study the problem of optimal footstep location and timing adaptation without explicit control of the feet CoP or the robot center of mass (CoM).
+This enables the relaxation of control constraints on the CoP associated to more traditional receding horizon algorithms, which is particularly relevant for biped robots with no or limited control authority over their CoP: robots with passive ankles, small or point feet.